MATH: Mathematics (MATH)

 MATH 294.
 Mathematics of Finance I. (3 Credits)

-Interest rates, accumulated and discount function, annuities, forborne and deferred, perpetuities, amortization. schedules and sinking funds, bonds and related securities, depreciation, yield curve, duration, convexity, and immunization.
-Prerequisite: MATH 120 College Algebra or permission of the instructor 201808.
+Interest rates, accumulated and discount function, annuities, forborne and deferred, perpetuities, amortization.
+Prerequisite: MATH 261.

 MATH 295.
 Mathematics Of Finance II.
 (3 Credits)